xaneeshax/Traffic_Q_Learning_Agent/README.md

 ## File Descriptions

 `osm.sumocfg`
-  - Used to buikd the simulation
+  - Used to build the simulation
   - Links to XML files that map the routes, junctions, and cars

 `osm.net.xml`